A fairytale hike in the woods: the Gorges of Federa

 The waterfalls of the Federa River are not very high, but this doesn’t take away from the fact that the spectacle is truly worth admiring.

-Now the path enters the woods again, and then emerges onto the road near the Fedèra Bridge (1603 m).
-After crossing the road, we continue on our journey through the Ra Gores di Fedèra, which continue to amaze us with some characteristic passages among the rocks.
+Now the path enters the woods again and then emerges onto the road near the Fedèra Bridge (1603 m).
+After crossing the road, we continue on our journey through the Ra Gores di Fedèra, which continues to amaze us with some characteristic passages among the rocks.
 In the first section, you will encounter some wooden works created by local artists, who wanted to give a touch of originality to our hike.

-To return to the car there are various possibilities, but certainly the drivable road is the shortest route, even if it is the least enjoyable from a hiking point of view.
+To return to the car there are various possibilities, but certainly, the drivable road is the shortest route, even if it is the least enjoyable from a hiking point of view.

 Considerations on the realization of the Federa Gorge path

 Water is a precious resource, but unfortunately, entrepreneurs who are not sensitive to its true value too often seek easy profits at the expense of the common good.
-Below is part of an article published in “Voci di Cortina”, the monthly newspaper that focuses on the city’s life, culture and current events of Cortina d’Ampezzo.
+Below is part of an article published in “Voci di Cortina”, the monthly newspaper that focuses on the city’s life, culture, and current events of Cortina d’Ampezzo.